unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Frightful Presence_**.
 Each creature of the dragon’s choice that is within 120 feet of the dragon and aware of it must succeed on a DC 20 Wisdom saving throw or become frightened for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 If a creature’s saving throw is successful or the effect ends for it, the creature is immune to the dragon’s Frightful Presence for the next 24 hours.

-**_Lightning Breath (Recharge 5–6)_**.
+**_Shock Breath (Recharge 5–6)_**.
 The dragon exhales lightning in a 120-foot line that is 10 feet wide.
 Each creature in that line must make a DC 23 Dexterity saving throw, taking 88 (16d10) lightning damage on a failed save, or half as much damage on a successful one.

 **Legendary Actions**